digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

 For the moment, ignore the long hexadecimal strings that follow the node aliases; these have to do with Canton's identities, which we will explain shortly.
-As you see, the domain doesn't have any connected participants, and the participants are also not connected to any domains.
+As you see, the sync domain doesn't have any connected participants, and the participants are also not connected to any sync domains.

-To connect the participants to the domain:
+To connect the participants to the sync domain:

 .. snippet:: getting_started
     .. success:: participant1.domains.connect_local(mydomain)